HDFGroup/hdf-rest-api/DomainOps/index.rst

 domains *are* files, but in general the HDF REST API supports alternative implementations (e.g. data that is stored in a database).
-Most operations of the service act on a domain resource that is provided in the *Host* http header or (alternatively) the Host query parameter.
+Most operations of the service act on a domain resource that is provided in the *X-Hdf-domain* http header or (alternatively) the domain query parameter.
-TODO: X-Hdf-domain header, domain/host query parameter

 Mapping of file paths to domain names
 -------------------------------------